Enter your ZIP to

 Myth #8: Solar Energy Isn’t Worth the Investment if You’re Moving Soon

 Homeowner interest in renewable energy is increasing every year.
-Solar adoption has risen an average of 25% annually over the past 10 years, according to SEIA.
-All this to say solar’s popularity can increase property values and may even help your home sell faster.
+Solar’s popularity can increase property values and may even help your home sell faster.
 Most solar agreements and warranties are transferable, making a solar panel installation even more attractive to potential home buyers.

 Myth #9: All Solar Panels Are the Same

-There is a common misconception that all solar panels are the same when in reality there are several different types.
+There is a common misconception that all solar panels are the same.
+In reality, there are several different types.
 Monocrystalline panels are the most common in residential installations because of their higher efficiency and lifespan.
-Polycrystalline panels are a less expensive option, however come with a lower efficiency range and shorter lifespan.
+Polycrystalline panels are a less expensive option.
+However, they come with a lower efficiency range and shorter lifespan.
 Thin-film panels are flexible and lightweight, but their lower efficiency rating usually makes them more suitable for larger commercial applications.

 Myth #10: Solar Panels Make Homes Look Unattractive